design-juspay/Blend-v1/memory-bank/activeContext.md

    - Removed unnecessary comments while maintaining essential documentation
    - Ensured proper TypeScript typing throughout the codebase
    - Removed all references to `testId` prop across components for cleaner APIs
+   - Applied DRY principles to reduce code repetition in components
+   - Created type aliases to improve code readability and maintenance
+   - Implemented reusable rendering functions for component parts

 ## Recent Changes
+- Applied DRY principles to the Breadcrumb component:
+  - Created reusable `renderBreadcrumbItem` function to eliminate repetitive code
+  - Added a shared type definition `ProcessedBreadcrumbItem` to improve type safety
+  - Implemented `resetActiveState` utility to avoid code duplication
+  - Removed documentation comments in favor of self-documenting code
+  - Kept original token structure to maintain consistency with other components

 - Implemented the Breadcrumb component with full modular structure:
   - Created BreadcrumbItem subcomponent for individual items in the breadcrumb trail
   - Added support for truncated variant to handle long breadcrumb paths